 - 'Forget' Halo Sport in your Bluetooth settings.
 Go into your Settings app → Bluetooth settings → Tap any Halo Sport listing or the gear icon to the right of the device name → Tap 'Forget' or 'Unpair'.
 Do this for every Halo Sport listing in your Bluetooth settings.

-- Turn on your headset, re-open the app and attempt to connect.
+- Turn on your headset and attempt to connect.

 If the steps above do not get you connected, please check to make sure that your Android Device and Operating System are supported.
 You’ll also want to make sure that you have the latest version of the app (Play Store → Menu → My apps & games → see if Halo Sport says "Update."
 If it is, tap Update).